ve9u/vgangireddy/content/posts/sql-post-1.md

 draft: true

 ---
 \## Basic clauses:

 \### SELECT:

-This clause defines the list of columns should be present in the result set.
+This clause defines the list of columns that should be present in the result set.

 SELECT clause followed by list of expected column in the result set.